jleath/Gitlet/hw1/spec/hw1.md

 #### update

-Now add the update method to the Planet class. update is a void method and will take in just one double parameter which you should call dt.
+Add a method called `update` to the Planet class. update is a void method and will take in just one double parameter which you should call dt.
+It should perform the last three steps of the process described above (i.e. the `update` method assumes that the net force has already been set).

 Once you're done, recompile and test your method with: